-Beyond Cultural Diversity, commissioned by Arts Council England, offers a timely and uncompromising investigation of what has gone wrong, and why, with state-sponsored cultural diversity policy in Britain.
+Beyond Cultural Diversity: The Case for Creativity, commissioned by Arts Council England, offers a timely and uncompromising investigation of what has gone wrong, and why, with state-sponsored cultural diversity policy in Britain.
 The Report argues that state funding of cultural diversity can result in cultural ghettoisation.

 The Report goes beyond criticism to propose a new concept of creative diversity to promote a culturally integrated British society.
 It proposes a radical shift of historical perspective in a ten-point programme of institutional, educational and policy reforms to develop a culturally whole Britain.

 The Report bases its case on a model of creativity and diversity already seen in British art after World War II.
 African, African Caribbean and Asian artists contributed decisively to the modernist canon of British art from the 1950s to the 1970s.
 This model of so-called ‘ethnically diverse’ artists working interactively within the British mainstream artworld has been wilfully ignored.
 The Report restores it to the centre stage of Britain’s cultural heritage.

 Beyond Cultural Diversity marks a first significant advance since Naseem Khan’s 1976 report The Arts Britain Ignores.
 Thirty years on the question is even more urgent.